Unemployment Insurance Extension

 The U.S. Senate recently failed to extend unemployment insurance for the long-term unemployed by a single vote.
 This means more than two million long-term unemployed Americans have lost federal unemployment benefits since Congress allowed it to expire on December 28, 2013.
 Another 72,000 individuals are losing access each week to federal Emergency Unemployment Compensation (EUC) extensions as their regular state jobless aid runs out.

-Another vote is scheduled to take place in the Senate as soon as next Tuesday, March 4 for cloture (requiring 60 votes) on a significant compromise bill – a fully paid-for 3-month retroactive renewal of the EUC program.
+There is pressure for another vote in the Senate to take place in the near future for cloture (requiring 60 votes) on a significant compromise bill – a fully paid-for 3-month retroactive renewal of the EUC program.

 Once again, advocates in Illinois are targeting Senator Mark Kirk as he was one of many Senators who voted against the expansion and many believe that he is the Senator most likely to switch his vote.
 Here’s what you can do to urge Senator Kirk, and members of the Illinois delegation, to renew unemployment insurance for the long-term unemployed: